Simon Business School: Rankings

-In 2025, the school was ranked 33rd in the U.S. by Bloomberg Businessweek.
+In 2026, the school was ranked 33rd in the U.S. by Bloomberg Businessweek.
 The MBA program also ranked 32nd on the U.S. News & World Report's 2025 ranking of best graduate-level business schools.
 QS World University Rankings ranked Simon's MBA program as 39th in the United States and 100-110th in the world.
+Financial Times placed Simon's MBA program at 62nd in the world as well.